ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > File Shares**.

-2. The File Shares for VPC list page shows all the file shares that are created in that zone.
+2. The File Shares for VPC list page shows all file shares that were created in that zone.
+Click the name of the file share to get to the details page.

 3. On the file shares details page, expand the **Actions** menu.